 Adding some color to your yard is easy if you're thinking about flowers, but if you want something other than green for ground cover, look to the purple heart plant.
 This evergreen perennial has dark purple foliage that can grow about a foot tall but spreads easily and can grow up to 24 inches wide, so it's the perfect plant to add a beautiful pop of color to your yard.
 It's also an excellent container plant, growing well in hanging baskets on your patio or inside as a houseplant.

-The purple heart plant, or Tradescantia pallida 'Purpurea', is native to northeast Mexico.
+The purple heart plant, or Tradescantia pallida 'Purpurea', is native to northeast Mexico. and is drought-tolerant.
 You may see this purple plant under the name Setcreasea pallida or Setcreasea purpurea; it was first called that in 1911 by Joseph Nelson Rose, but was reclassified in the genus Tradescantia by the Royal Botanic Garden Kew in 1975.

 The most striking thing about the purple heart plant is its foliage color.
 The long, violet-purple leaves grow to about seven inches and on the ground or in a container, it looks like a wave of purple.
 Summer is bloom time, and the light pink flowers make for a delightful showy picture in your garden.